Where do I submit my Entry?

 Is my submission piece the one that will be critiqued as my prize?

 That’s up to you!
-Your prompt is how you are selected to win a prize.
+The writing you do in the contest is how you are selected to win a prize.
 If you win, what you send to the prize donor to be critiqued is up to you (as long as it falls within the purview of the prize, so make sure “select all” possible prize levels you could want when entering.)

-Where are the comments on the blog post?
+Where is the comments area on the blog post?

 Sometimes WordPress seems to hide them.
 It’s a fun game that it likes to play.
-If they don’t appear at the bottom of the post, the trick that works for me is to click “Like” the post a usually a blue link pops up asking, “Would you like to comment?”
+If they don’t appear at the bottom of the post, the trick that works for me is to click “Like the post” and usually a blue link pops up asking, “Would you like to comment?”
 See, fun game? 😆

 Should my comment appear immediately?